ginfung/ginfung.github.io/_posts/2019-06-07-partial-persistence.md

         return self
 ```

-The following shows the a demo
+The following shows the demo
 ```python
 if __name__ == '__main__':
     L = LinkedList()